 - 2 to 3 teaspoons gochugaru (Korean red chili pepper flakes) - only for the spicy version

 - Bring a medium pot of water to a boil.
 Plunge the eomuk sheets for 30 seconds.
 Drain and cool.
-This step removes excess oil and makes the fish cakes tender, but you can skip it if you want.
+This step removes excess oil and softens the fish cake, but you can skip it if you want.

 - Thinly slice the vegetables.
-Combine all the sauce ingredients in a small bowl, and mix well until the sugar is dissolved.
+Combine all the sauce ingredients in a small bowl, and mix well until the sugar (or corn syrup) is dissolved.

 - Heat a non-stick pan with a tablespoon of oil over medium high heat.
-Add the vegetables, and cook for a minute until slightly softened.
+Add the vegetables, and cook for a minute or two until slightly softened.
 Reduce the heat to medium.
-Add the fish cake, and stir-fry for 2 minutes.
+Add the fish cake, and stir-fry for about 2 minutes.
+You can add a little bit more oil if you want.

 - Drizzle the sauce over the fish cake and vegetables.
-Stir well, and cook until the sauce is all absorbed and the fish cakes and vegetables are tender, about 2 minutes.
+Stir well, and cook until the sauce is well distributed and absorbed and the fish cake and vegetables are tender, about 2 minutes.